Dovile-D/kitm-project-to-review/README.md

 2. After successfully setting up nvm:

    ```
    nvm install lts && nvm use lts
    ```

-3. One of simplies method to get the latest stable version of yarn 1 is:
+3. One of simplies method to get the latest stable version of yarn is:

    ```
-    npm install --global yarn
+   yarn set version stable
    ```

 4. Simply run:

    ```
    yarn or yarn install
    ```

    inside of the root folder in the project to get all of the necessary dependencies.